getsentry/rfcs/text/0003-browser-js-built-in-metrics.md

 * Start Date: 2022-08-18
 * RFC Type: feature
 * RFC PR: https://github.com/getsentry/rfcs/pull/3
-* RFC Status: draft
+* RFC Status: active

 # Expanding Built-In Performance Metrics for Browser JavaScript.

 # Summary

 This RFC details expanding list of built-in performance metrics for the browser JavaScript SDK, with additional data the Browser SDK captures.
-It propose adding two metrics that are already captured by the SDK: `connection.rtt` and `connection.downlink`, and three brand new metrics that are not yet captured, `deviceMemory`, `hardwareConcurrency`, and `longTaskCount`.
+It propose adding two metrics that are already captured by the SDK: `connection.rtt` and `connection.downlink`, and three brand new metrics that are not yet captured, `device.memory`, `hardware.concurrency`, and `long_task.count`.

 # Background